 Sharapova named in India luxury housing fraud probe

-NEW DELHI: Five-time Grand Slam champion Maria Sharapova is under investigation by Indian police for cheating and criminal conspiracy after the collapse of a luxury housing project that she endorsed, a lawyer said Tuesday (Nov 21).
+NEW DELHI: Five-time Grand Slam champion Maria Sharapova is under investigation in India for cheating and criminal conspiracy after the collapse of a luxury housing project that she endorsed, police and a lawyer said on Tuesday (Nov 21).

 The firm behind the development is alleged to have taken millions of dollars from homebuyers before the project folded.